 To access the logs, follow these steps:

 - Click Logs > View Logs to review the current logs.
-You can also use the filters controls on the page to help you narrow down events and display more relevant messages.
-Work with server logscontains details on how to capture events, query the logs, review messages, and filter events based on certain criteria.
+You can also use the filter controls on the page to help you narrow down events and display more relevant messages.
+Work with server logs contains details on how to capture events, query the logs, review messages, and filter events based on certain criteria.

 - To manage log settings, such as the default level of logging, how long logs are kept on disk, and where the server writes its logs, click Settings.
-See About specifying server log settings for details.
+See Specify server log settings for details.

 - If you want to delete the logs, click Delete Logs.
 This deletes all of the log files from each GIS server in the site.

 If you're an advanced user of ArcGIS Server, you can view, query, and configure logs through the ArcGIS REST API.
 This API allows you to programmatically construct advanced queries, modify log settings, and derive statistics over time.
 You can use the ArcGIS Server Administrator Directory to learn how to construct these queries.